Cloud Files cURL Cookbook

 $ curl https://www.example.com > index.html

-Perform an HTTP POST operation
+Perform an HTTP POST Operation

-appropriately so that the receiving server knows what to
+appropriately so that the receiving server knows what to expect, as shown in the following examples:

 $ curl -X POST -d @mydocument.xml -H "Content-Type: application/xml" https://www.example.com/form